AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-programs.md

 # Learning Programs {#learning-programs}

-`Learning Manager Learning Programs are renamed to Learning Paths.
-This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.`
+Learning Manager&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.

 Read this article to learn how to create and manage learning programs in Learning Manager

 Learning programs are a set of uniquely designed courses meeting specific learner goals.
 Administrators create these learning programs for learners.
 You can view these learning programs as a learner.

 # Create a learning program {#createalearningprogram}

 Administrators can create learning programs.
 To create a learning program, follow the steps below: